 Let’s break down how that number is calculated

 Typically, the average workweek is 40 hours and you can work 52 weeks a year.
 Take 40 hours times 52 weeks and that equals 2,080 working hours.
 Then, multiple the hourly salary of $30 times 2,080 working hours, and the result is $62,400.

 That number is the gross income before taxes, insurance, 401K or anything else is taken out.
 Net income is how much you deposit into your bank account.

-That is the exact same as the $60000 salary threshold, which is desired to become middle-income worker.
+That is just above the $60000 salary threshold, which is desired to become a middle-income worker.

 Work Part Time?

 But you may think, oh wait, I’m only working part time.
 So if you’re working part time, the assumption is working 20 hours a week at $30 an hour.

 Only 20 hours per week.
 Then, take 20 hours times 52 weeks and that equals 1,040 working hours.
 Then, multiple the hourly salary of $30 times 1,040 working hours, and the result is $31,200.

 How Much is $30 Per Month?

 On average, the monthly amount would average $5,200.